-Rule 46 -- Hauling Dogs: A musher can only carry dogs in front of his/her racing sleds' handlebars.
+Rule 46 -- Hauling Dogs: A musher can only carry dogs in front of his/her racing sled's handlebars.
 The musher may not allow any of their dogs to be hauled by another team.
-Dogs must be hauled in a humane fashion and must be covered if conditions require, at the Race Judges/Race Marshal's discretion.
+Dogs must be hauled in a secure, protected, humane manner.